Access-Rend/newcsman/imports/curl/docs/INSTALL.md

     ./configure --with-ssl

-If you have OpenSSL installed somewhere else (for example, `/opt/OpenSSL`) and you have pkg-config installed, set the pkg-config path first, like this:
+If you have OpenSSL installed somewhere else (for example, `/opt/OpenSSL`) and you have pkg-config installed, set the pkg-config path first_sentence, like this:

     env PKG_CONFIG_PATH=/opt/OpenSSL/lib/pkgconfig ./configure --with-ssl